|Born||in Long Beach, Long Island, New York, USA|

 Mini Bio (1)

-Growing up in Long Beach, Long Island during the 1950s was a magical time for Jim McMullan.
-His fondest memories revolved around his friends, sports and making things.
-He was always creating something, inventing something, building something.
+McMullan grew up in Long Beach, Long Island during the 1950s, where he was always creating something, inventing something, building something.
 That explains why he went off to college to learn more about art, design and architecture.

 He studied Industrial Design at New York University and Parsons School of Design for a year before enrolling in Kansas University's School of Architecture.
 For five years he involved himself in the arts: design, sculpture, art history and even theatre.
 After a girlfriend coaxed him into playing the lead in a college production of "Desire Under The Elms" by Eugene O'Neill, he spent much of his free time learning the craft of acting.

-A few years ago Jim's career expanded into book writing with his highly acclaimed coffee-table book (co-written with Dick Gautier) "Actors As Artists", a tribute to 77 stars of stage and screen who are gifted visual artists.
-James Stewart sparked the idea for the book when Jim discovered that Stewart, like himself, had a degree in Architecture.
+His career expanded into book writing with his highly acclaimed coffee-table book (co-written with Dick Gautier) "Actors As Artists", a tribute to 77 stars of stage and screen who are gifted visual artists.

-Jim just recently returned from France after playing the role of Buffalo Bill for four years (1998-2002) in the "Buffalo Bill Wild West Show", a 1000-seat dinner theater production, just outside of Disneyland Paris.
+In France, he played the role of Buffalo Bill from 1998 to 2002 in the "Buffalo Bill Wild West Show", a 1000-seat dinner theater production, just outside of Disneyland Paris.